nodebox/nodebox.github.io/node/documentation/using/math.md

 * Connect lookup1 with **Value1** and lookup3 with **value2** for the first subtract node.
 * Connect lookup2 with **Value1** and lookup4 with **value2** for the second one.

 These new values will be used as the length of each hair.
-In order to be able to change that length
+In order to be able to change that length:

 * Add two [divide nodes](/node/reference/math/divide.html)
 * Send subtract1 to the first one